-Funding Source: FHWA MPO Planning Funds, \$46,149
+Funding Source: FHWA MPO Planning Funds, \$96,060

-Description: The RVMPO is committed to maintaining and updating the RTP to conform to federal transportation planning requirements as set forth in MAP-21, the Oregon Transportation Plan, Oregon Highway Plan, and other statewide modal plans, and the Oregon Transportation Planning Rule for urbanized metropolitan planning organizations.
+Description: The RVMPO is committed to maintaining and updating the RTP to conform to federal transportation planning requirements as set forth in the FAST Act, the Oregon Transportation Plan, Oregon Highway Plan, and other statewide modal plans, and the Oregon Transportation Planning Rule for urbanized metropolitan planning organizations.
 Additionally, RVMPO will continue participating in committees, conducting research and other work to be ready to comply with anticipated state and/or federal requirements for long-range performance measures and greenhouse gas emission reductions.
-More details pertaining to public participation efforts in the next RTP update, safety planning and transit needs are discussed in the relevant subtasks below.
+More details pertaining to public participation efforts in the 2017-42 RTP update, safety planning and transit needs are discussed in the relevant subtasks below.

-Objective: To complete the work necessary to maintain 2013-2038 RTP and development of the 2017-2042 RTP that meets both federal and state transportation planning requirements under MAP-21 and the 3C Planning process and planning factors.
+Objective: To complete the work necessary to maintain 2013-2038 RTP and development and adoption of the 2017-2042 RTP that meets both federal and state transportation planning requirements under The FAST Act and the 3C Planning process and planning factors.